Divested-Mobile/CIP-Kernel-Sec/README.md

 'Android' in the description, and that are either dated from the current or previous year or that are already tracked here.

-* `scripts/import_stable.py` - import information about backports
+* `scripts/import_stable.py` - import information about backports to
-to stable by reading the git commit logs.
+stable and other configured branches, by reading the git commit logs.

 * `scripts/report_affected.py` - report which issues affect the
 specified branches, or all active branches.